georgejmx/ampelios/README.md

 A microservice wraps the pipeline as a Python module:

-- `/trigger` → start a pipeline run
+- `POST /trigger` → start a pipeline run
-- `/view` → view output clusters
+- `GET /view` → view output clusters

 ### Features Used for Clustering